ariymarkowitz/H3-Visualiser/README.md

 - Pressing 'd' in a matrix entry will set it to a value that makes the determinant 1, if possible.

 - The 2D number input allows for choosing a complex number for a selected entry.
 To use it, click on the matrix entry you wish to change and then click or drag inside the 2D input box.
+When the shift key is held, the input snaps to the real or imaginary line passing through the original input value.

 - The Poincare ball may be rotated by dragging the mouse, and scaled by scrolling.